 You can source your team from anywhere around the globe.
 Not only that, but you can also recruit those who are available to start working with you immediately.
 The global availability of remote talent gives you unfettered access to more people and a better talent pool at a much faster rate than ever before.

-A remote team is one of the fastest ways to grow and scale your business quickly.
+A remote team is the new normal.
+It’s one of the fastest ways to grow and scale your business quickly.
 You can have top talent working for you, regardless of where they live.
-The only requirement is that your remote team has proper conditions to get the work done within the timeframe.
+The only requirement is that your remote team has the proper conditions to get the work done within the timeframe.

 2. Build a multinational team on a lean budget